enexspecial/fraud-catcher/ARCHITECTURE.md

 ## Overview

 FraudCatcher is a comprehensive fraud detection library designed to work across multiple platforms (Node.js and Python) while sharing core detection logic.
-The architecture is built with modularity, extensibility, and performance in mind.
+The architecture is built with modularity, extensibility, and performance in mind using modern design patterns including plugin architecture, dependency injection, event-driven design, and comprehensive caching.

 ## Core Architecture